Gorgonia flabellum: Distribution and habitat

 The Venus sea fan is very common in the Bahamas, and in this location is easily distinguishable from G. ventalina.
 In other parts of its range, Florida and the Lesser Antilles, however, the two species are more easily confused.
 It is a shallow-water species seldom exceeding a depth of 10 m and favours locations with strong wave action.

 Biology

 The skeleton of the Venus sea fan is composed of calcite and a collagen-like substance.
 Embedded in this are the coral polyps, each of which is a filter feeder and extends its eight tentacles to catch plankton drifting past with the current.
 The tissues contain symbiotic dinoflagellate algae Symbiodinium spp. which are photosynthetic and use sunlight to create organic carbon compounds which are then available to the host coral.

+The Venus sea fan is threatened by a variety of pathogens, including cyanobacteria and the fungal pathogen Aspergillus.
+Cyanobacterial overgrowth, particularly by filamentous Oscillatoriales, causes tissue necrosis and disrupts the sea fan's structure.
+Additionally, Aspergillus infections have been linked to large-scale tissue loss, especially in larger colonies and deeper waters.